Expats praise the overseas vaccination model our government rules out

 Rollout behind schedule

-Last Thursday saw Australia set a “new record” for shots in a single day, according to federal Health Minister Greg Hunt, with 79,283 jabs given.
+Last Thursday, Australia set a “new record” for shots in a single day, according to federal Health Minister Greg Hunt, with 79,283 jabs.

-That number is expected to climb in coming weeks, as the number of general practice clinics offering COVID vaccinations is expected to double to 3000, and nearly one million doses per week of the AstraZeneca vaccine rolls off production lines at Melbourne’s CSL facility.
+That number is expected to climb in coming weeks, as the number of general practice clinics offering COVID vaccinations doubles to 3000, and nearly one million doses a week of the AstraZeneca vaccine roll off production lines at Melbourne’s CSL plant.

 Mass vaccination model